 -

-Heat up large skillet on high and add oil.
-Sear chicken thighs for 60 seconds on each side, or until browned.
-Remove from pan, and place on a plate to rest for 5 minutes.
-Once rested, serve and enjoy!
+Heat up large skillet on medium-high and add oil.
+Sear chicken thighs skin side down for 3-4 minutes or until browned, then flip and sear for 1 minute.
+Remove from the pan, and place on a plate to rest.

 melissa says